woojiahao/git-guide/README.md

 # Git Guide

-An introduction to the Git version control system.
+An introduction to the Git version control system for Singapore Polytechnic's DIT.

 ## Objectives